-LSTM and GRUs have become the state-of-the-art in many fields Vaswani et al. (2017) and are still developed further to improve certain aspects or apply them to very specific problems.
-A number of recent proposals for prediction of sequential data augments or even aims to supplant recurrent neural networks.

-Such expansions of recurrent neural network methods include combining RNNs with convolutional neural networks when the data is both spatial and temporal Karpathy and Li (2014) or even applying image classification to plots of time series data; giving models access to an external memory bank (Neural Turing Machine(s) Graves et al. (2014)); employing recurrent encoder-decoder structures, or modeling time dependencies in a non-recurrent way Vaswani et al. (2017).
+Finally, LSTM and GRUs have become the state of the art in many fields (Vaswani et al. 2017) and are still developed further to improve certain aspects.
+A number of recent proposals for prediction of sequential data augments or even aims to supplant RNNs.
+Such expansions include combining RNNs with CNNs when the data are both spatial and temporal (Karpathy and Li 2014) or even applying image classification to plots of time series data; giving models access to an external memory bank (Neural Turing Machine(s) Graves et al. 2014); employing recurrent encoder-decoder structures, or modeling time dependencies in a non-recurrent way (Vaswani et al. 2017).
 Machine learning research is moving increasingly fast and new ideas for improvements or augmentations of algorithms keep appearing.
 On the other hand, some technologies become practical only many years after their emergence.
-The best example o this is LSTM, an algorithm that was little appreciated in the first decade of its life but is one of the cornerstones of machine learning another ten years later.
+The best example of this is LSTM, an algorithm that was little appreciated in the first decade of its life but is one of the cornerstones of machine learning another ten years later.
 It is intriguing to imagine what might be possible in another decade.